ZEISS – Count on getting something extra every time

 For more than 160 years, ZEISS’ innovative drive has helped improve the world of vision

-From far away to close-up; from telescopes used in space in Google Earth satellites to electronic microscopes used in research; from precision to maximum dependability; from professional film camera technology dependability to integrated cameras lenses in Nokia cell phones: Innovation has paved the way in the history of the Carl Zeiss Company.
+From far away to close-up; from telescopes used in space in Google Earth satellites to electronic microscopes used in research; from precision to maximum dependability; from professional film camera technology dependability to integrated camera lenses in Nokia cell phones: Innovation has paved the way in the history of the Carl Zeiss Company.
 Obviously, this is also true for the development of spectacles technology, manufacturing, vision measuring devices and visual aids.

 Some might think that every pair of spectacles is the same.
 Well, they would be mistaken, because there are many small things – such as measuring and manufacturing precision, quality materials, state-of-the-art technologies and quality checks – that are required to ensure that a pair of glasses is a tool the user can depend on in any situation.